redis/docs/content/operate/rc/security/access-control/saml-sso/saml-integration-azure-ad.md

     {{<image filename="images/rc/saml/sm_saml_8.png" >}}

-1. A popup appears, explaining that to test the SAML connection, you need to log in with the credentials of a user defined in Microsoft Entra.
+1. A popup appears, explaining that you must log in with the credentials of a Microsoft Entra user to test the SAML connection.

     {{<image filename="images/rc/saml/sm_saml_9.png" >}}